hex0punk/wally/README.md

 At its core, Wally uses various algorithms available via the [golang.org/x/tools/go/callgraph](https://pkg.go.dev/golang.org/x/tools/go/callgraph) library.
 These algorithms can generate [spurious](https://pkg.go.dev/golang.org/x/tools/go/callgraph/cha) results at times which results in functions that go past main at the top of callpaths.
 To wrangle some of these sort of results, we perform a basic set of logical checks to eliminate or limit incorrect call path functions/nodes.
 You can specify how the limiting is done using the `--limiter` flag, followed by one of the modes below:

 - `none`: Wally will construct call paths even past main if reported by the chosen `tools/go/callgraph` algorithm.
-- `normal`: This is the default mode.
+- `normal`: _This is the default mode_.
 Wally will stop constructing call paths once it sees a call to either:
-  - A function node originating in the `main` _function_), followed by call not in the `main` function belonging to the same package
+    - A function node A originating in the `main` _function_, followed by a call to node B not in the `main` function belonging to the same package
-  -
+    - A function node A originating in the `main` _package_ followed by a call to node B inside the `main` function of a different package
+    - A function node A originating in the `main` _pacckage_ followed by a function/node B not in the same package _unless_ function/node A is a closure.
+- `strict`: Wally will stop once it sees a function node `A` in the `main` _package_ followed by a call to B in any other package other than the `main` package where A was found.

 ### Analyzing individual paths